GuRuGuMaWaRu/PET_Freelancer/README.md

 - [-] add a working Add Project functionality to the Dashboard page
 - [-] add messages to payloads that are sent from the backend on all successful operations with Users, Projects, and Clients.
   - [-] show these messages as notifications on the frontend
+- [-] change Logout button to be less prominent

 TODOs